 Vaccinations are the one best way to protect yourself against disease, and if there’s a vaccination available for a disease that you may be at high risk of contracting in the exotic location you plan to visit, you should definitely opt for it.

 If you’re not sure whether or not a vaccine is the best option for you, the best action to take is to visit your doctor or a specialized travel clinic and ask if you need any special vaccinations before traveling to a certain location.
 A health professional will have more information on the diseases that you’re most at risk from, and how to prevent yourself from contracting them.

 Remember – some vaccines may have a certain incubation period before you are immune, so it’s wise to schedule them for a good time before you head off.

 Avoid the Local Tap Water

 Regardless of where you go on vacation, avoiding the local tap water should always be a must when it comes to staying safe and healthy.
 This is even more important if you’re visiting an exotic destination; many exotic countries’ tap water is purely for washing with and is not at all safe for drinking.
+Never drink water if it wasn’t previously purified, there are so many bacteria lurking in contaminated water that your chances of not getting sick are very small.
+Some of the diseases like typhoid fever and E. coli are the most common.
+To stay safe make sure to get vaccinated before your trip.
+CDC recommends an oral typhoid vaccine, and the upside is that it will also give you partial protection from E. coli.
 Bear in mind that even in the countries where it’s technically safe to drink tap water, it might still upset your stomach due to the different balance of minerals and chemicals.

 Sticking to bottled water is the easiest way to avoid any issues, but if you’re concerned about the price or the impact you’ll have on the environment, you might want to consider alternative options, like a filtration bottle.